-Written for Kion by Kelsey Hess, CTNC

 But what about those women who are working on specific health issues?
 Is fasting safe for them?

-Unfortunately, without getting into every specific scenario, it's hard to make hard and fast recommendations.
+Unfortunately, without getting into every specific scenario, it's hard to make hard and fast (pun intended) recommendations.
 And as you know, the science isn't conclusive here.

-But from what we've seen, fasting (of any kind) may be helpful for a few specific health conditions*:
+But from what I've seen, fasting (of any kind) may be helpful for a few specific health conditions*:

 - Neurological Diseases